What is Quaker Education?

 The following Quaker testimonies are studied and practiced everyday at IFS.
 We believe that what we do, say and feel every day, shapes the person that we are all becoming.

-We are proud to join a national network of some of the best independent schools today.
+We are proud to be part of a national network of some of the best independent schools today.
 Click here for a map of other Friends Schools in the USA.

 Service: A Culture of Contribution.
 Friends understand that people are all connected, regardless of geography, and that we have the responsibility to continually explore how to improve the lives of other living beings both in our community and far away.